debops/debops/docs/ansible/roles/debops.docker/getting-started.rst

 via a symlink in :file:`/usr/local/bin/` directory.

-To let the docker daemon trust a private registry with self-signed certificates, add the root CA used to sign the registry's certificate through the debops.pki_ role.
+To let the docker daemon trust a private registry with self-signed certificates, add the root CA used to sign the registry's certificate through the :ref:`debops.pki` role.

 This role does not support switching from Docker CE to Docker EE on an already installed machine.
 It does support switching from distribution repository to upstream.
 However, it is recommended to start with a clean machine if possible.

-``debops.docker`` relies on configuration managed by debops.core_, debops.ferm_, and debops.pki_ Ansible roles.
+``debops.docker`` relies on configuration managed by :ref:`debops.core`, :ref:`debops.ferm`, and :ref:`debops.pki` Ansible roles.

 .. _Docker variants: https://docs.docker.com/engine/installation/#docker-variants